sal55/langs/pcl/readme.md

 * PCL code is linear, has simpler instructions with fewer operands (0 or 1) and is written more vertically than horizontally
 * Is stack-based rather than use registers or temporaries
 * PCL has no local scopes so each name must be fully qualified
-* A PCL file is a complete, 100% representation of an entire program.
+* A PCL file is a complete, 100% representation of an entire program
-* PCL is smaller in scope with regard to possible targets (mainly just Windows64 right now)
+* PCL is more limited in scope with only one real target (Win64)
 * PCL has no real optimiser
 * PCL has no interest in JIT

 On the latter point, it's designed to do ahead-of-time compilation only, and to do it quickly.

-(On my machine, pc.exe builds from source in about 0.11 seconds, for some 20K lines of code in 20 modules.
-My biggest project has 40-50Kloc in 30+ modules, and it takes 0.17 seconds.)
+(On my machine, pc.exe \[for fixed Win64 asm/exe/dll target\] builds from source in about 0.11 seconds, for some 20K lines of code in 20 modules.
+I think I once estimated that building LLVM from source would take 6-12 hours, based on a figure of 26 minutes using 14 cores on some higher-end Intel machine.
+My PC was the cheapest in the shop in 2010.)

 ### Targets